brucemack/brucemack.github.io/ampersand/index.md

 differ from each other in a few ways:
 * They will have different noise levels, which is the whole point of a voter system.
 * They may differ in amplitude, depending on how well matched the receivers are.
-* They may differ in phase, depending on how well the sampling clocks are synchronized.
+* They may differ in phase, depending on how well the sampling clocks are synchronized and how far the receivers/transmitters are from each other.

 However, the fact remains that all streams will bear a strong resemblance to each other given that **they all originate from the same transmitter.** This "strong resemblance" can be